MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 Once you've created a MSBuild-based Linux C++ project in Visual Studio and you've connected to the project using the [Linux Connection Manager](connect-to-your-remote-linux-computer.md), you can run and debug the project.
 You compile, execute, and debug the code on the remote target.

-::: moniker range="msvc-160"
+::: moniker range=">=msvc-160"

-**Visual Studio 2019 version 16.1** You can target different Linux systems for debugging and building.
+**Visual Studio 2019 version 16.1** and later: You can target different Linux systems for debugging and building.
 For example, you can cross-compile on x64 and deploy to an ARM device when targeting IoT scenarios.
 For more information, see [Specify different machines for building and debugging](#separate_build_debug) later in this article.

 ::: moniker-end